Guidance

 Where trusts are acting as an agency for funding that is reported outside of their financial statements, they should use cost centres and/or the ‘local’ general ledger codes as described in section 3.3 ‘Adding account codes to the chart of accounts’.

-The financial year end process should then journal out these balances to show a net zero in revenue and any carry forward balance would be shown as a creditor on the balance sheet.
+The financial year end process should then journal out these balances to show a net zero balance in revenue and any carry forward balance would be shown as a creditor on the balance sheet.
 An exception to this would be where the trust has been allocated funds as the co-ordinating body, and therefore the relevant income and expenditure should be reported within their financial statements.

-4.2 Specific CoA guidance
+4.2 Specific ACoA guidance

 Quick links - Other specific guidance